rusd80/andersen-devops/Homework_03/README.md

 - `awk '/firefox/ {print $5}'`  - looks for lines containing `firefox` and outputs only the fifth column (ip+port), returns list of sockets
 - `cut -d: -f1` - cuts the ports, leaving only IP
 - `sort` - sorts by the first character in the string
-- `uniq -c` looking for repeats of IP addresses and output the number of these repeats
+- `uniq -c` looks for repeats of IP addresses and output the number of these repeats
 - `sort` - sorts by the first character in the string
 - `tail -n5` - shows last five IP addresses
 - `grep -oP '(\d+\.){3}\d+'` outputs only IP (one or more decimal numbers with a dot three times and the last octet of IP)